In front of the President of the State... a number of new UAE ambassadors take the legal oath

-A number of new UAE ambassadors appointed to brotherly and friendly countries alongside the United Nations Educational, Scientific and Cultural Organization (UNESCO) were sworn in today before His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, “may God protect him”… in the presence of His Highness Sheikh Mansour bin Zayed.
+Yesterday, a number of new UAE ambassadors appointed to brotherly and friendly countries, alongside the United Nations Educational, Scientific and Cultural Organization (UNESCO), were sworn in before His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, may God protect him, in the presence of His Highness Sheikh Mansour bin Zayed.
 Al Nahyan, Vice President of the UAE, Deputy Prime Minister, and Head of the Presidential Office.

 Follow our latest local and sports news and the latest political and economic developments via Google news